-The amendments are intended to provide clarity and help to ensure a consistent application of the standard.
+The amendments are intended to provide clarity and help to ensure the standard is applied consistently.
 Entities that have previously applied the incremental cost approach, will see an increase in provisions to reflect the inclusion of costs directly related to the contract activities, while entities that have previously recognized allowances for contractual losses based on the previous standard guidance, IAS 11 Construction Contracts, shall exclude the indirect cost allocation from their provisions.
-Judgment will be required to determine which costs are "directly related to contract activities", but we believe the guidance in IFRS 15 will be relevant.
+Judgement shall be applied in determining which costs "relate directly to the contract", however, we believe guidance in IFRS 15 will be relevant.

-The amendment shall be applied retrospectively to existing contracts at the beginning of the annual reporting period in which the entity first applies the amendment (date of initial application).
-Early application is permitted and must be disclosed.
-The amendment has no impact on the Company's interim consolidated financial statements.
+The amendments must be applied prospectively to contracts for which an entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity applies the amendment for the first time (initial application).
+Earlier application is permitted and must be disclosed.
+The amendment has no impact on the Company's consolidated financial statements.